Set up a Volunteer Project at Waimea Valley You're invited to bring your club, team, business or organization for a fun filled day of giving back!

 The available dates to set up am event are dependent on the Volunteer Coordinator's schedule which tends to fill in about 2 weeks in advance, the sooner you set up for an RSVP, the more likely you are to get the date you are looking for.
 The open days will change every month, but you can always send an email to the volunteer coordinator ( Volunteers@waimeaValley.net ) and find out what is available.
 The general schedule for the coordinator is Tuesday-Saturday, but this schedule is flexible.
 Given 2 weeks notice volunteer events can be scheduled on Sundays and Mondays.

 The volunteer groups play a big role in caring for our botanical gardens, protecting the rare and endangered species in the valley and allowing us to do more for visitors.
 With our small non-profit staff and over 1,800 Acres to manage, the volunteers are essential to our success in maintaining this awesome valley.
 As an added thank you to the volunteers for their contributions, we offer them free entry to our valley for the rest of that day, so we recommend planning a full day with volunteering in the morning followed by lunch and time to explore the valley and learn from our cultural and botanical teams.

 When contacting the volunteer coordinator to set up an event, some important information will be:

-- Approximately how many people you expect would attend (this number usually changes over time)?
+Approximately how many people you expect would attend (ballpark estimates are fine)?

-we will be looking forward to setting up your group to be a part of helping Waimea Valley thrive
+we will be looking forward to welcoming your group to be a part of helping Waimea Valley thrive.

 E mlama a e ho'omau i na waiwai kanaka, mo'omeheu, a kulohelohe o Waimea no kela hanauna, Keia hanauna ma o ka ho'ona'auao a me ka ho'okahu 'ana.
 Preserve and perpetuate the human, cultural and natural resources of Waimea for generations through education and stewardship.